-At Clear Lake Dental Care, we not only stay abreast of the latest techniques in dentistry, such as All-on-4 Implants.
-We also continually add new technology to improve our diagnostic and treatment options for our patients
+At Clear Lake Dental Care, we stay abreast of the latest techniques in dentistry, such as All-on-4 Implants, and continually add new technology to improve our diagnostic and treatment options for our patients.

 Here’s a look at some of the technology we employ at Clear Lake Dental Care.

-X-rays are nothing new, having been invented in 1895.
-While they’ve been used in dentistry for decades, some patients have been concerned about the amount of radiation they’ve been receiving between the doctor’s office, for special screenings such as mammograms, and at the dentist.
-That’s why at Clear Lake Dental Care we’ve completely switched to digital x-ray systems.
-Rather than conventional film being exposed by the x-rays, our digital x-ray systems use a sensor that the patient bites down upon.
-The sensor transfers the image directly into our computer system where it is instantly available to the dentist or hygienist at your chair.
+X-rays, invented in 1895, are nothing new.
+While they’ve been used in dentistry for decades, some patients are concerned about the amount of radiation they’ve been received at the doctor’s office, for special screenings such as mammograms, and at the dentist.
+That’s why at Clear Lake Dental Care we’ve switched to digital x-ray systems.
+Instead of conventional films our digital x-ray systems use a sensor that the patient bites down on while the sensor transfers the image directly into our computer system where it is instantly available to the dentist or hygienist at your chair.

 Digital x-rays have many benefits for our patients:

-- Far less radiation — Digital x-rays use about 90 percent less radiation than film x-rays.
+- Far less radiation — Digital x-rays use about 90 percent less radiation compared to conventional film x-rays.

 - Higher quality images — Film x-rays were always constrained by the size of the film.
 Digital x-rays can be enlarged without losing resolution, making for a better, more precise view of the tooth’s structure.

-- Transferring x-rays — If we need a second opinion or need to send your x-rays to a specialist, a click of the mouse does it.
+- Transferring x-rays — If we need a second opinion or need to send your x-rays to a specialist we can transfer it with a click of the mouse.

 When we need to show you what’s going on in your mouth, we use our intraoral camera.
-This is a small video camera, about the size of a large pen, which provides instant/real time images on the computer monitor next to your chair.
-We use our intraoral camera to show patients exactly what we’re seeing, such as a crack in a tooth or gum disease, letting you in on the diagnosis.
-This is beneficial to help patients understand why they need a procedure that may not be exhibiting painful signs as of yet.
+This is a small video camera, about the size of a large pen, which provides instant/real-time images on the computer monitor next to your chair.
+We use our intraoral camera to show patients exactly what we’re seeing, such as a crack in a tooth or gum disease, letting you see our diagnosis.
+This helps our patients understand why they need a procedure which may not be exhibiting painful signs yet.

 We also use our intraoral camera when performing restorations such as dental implants, crowns, and even replacing old amalgam fillings with composite resin.
 The before-and-after images can be very striking.

-This camera can also be a great too for helping you deal with your insurance company.
+This camera is also a great tool for appealing to your insurance company.
 We can send digital (or printed) images directly to your insurer to verify a treatment need.

 CEREC 3D System

-Thanks to our CEREC 3D Design and Milling system, we can save our patients from having an extra appointment when having porcelain crowns, veneers, and some bridges placed.
+Thanks to our CEREC 3D Design and Milling system, we can reduce our patients’ appointments when having porcelain crowns, veneers, and some bridges placed.
 CEREC stands for CEramic REConstruction and it has two components.
 The first is a fully digital, 3D software system that allows Drs.
-Pas, Darcey, and Pham to design your prosthesis right there in the office, creating a three-dimensional model of your crown, veneers, or bridge.
+Das, Darcey, and Pham to design your prosthesis right there in the office, creating a three-dimensional model of your crown, veneers, or bridge.
 The second part of the system is a milling station that then takes all the data from the design and mills the crown or restoration from a single block of dental-grade porcelain.

 How does this benefit you?
 In most dental practices, placing a crown is a two-appointment procedure.
-The first appointment prepares the tooth, and then impressions are taken.
-Those impressions are sent to the dental lab for fabrication of your crown.
-This process can take up to three weeks, and in the meantime you need to wear a temporary crown.
-When your crown is finished you return for the second appointment.
+The first appointment prepares the tooth and impressions are taken.
+Those impressions are then sent to the dental lab for fabrication of your crown.
+This process can take up to three weeks, and in the meantime, you need to wear a temporary crown.
+When your crown is finished, you need to return to the office for the second appointment.